 Patients with aggressive Non-Hodgkin lymphoma (NHL) that has progressed after initial treatment have what is called relapsed disease.
 Patients with relapsed NHL can be divided into two broad categories:

 - Patients who do not experience a complete disappearance or remission of their cancer following a complete course of chemotherapy treatment

 - Patients who achieve a complete remission to initial treatment and then experience a cancer recurrence

 Relapse of NHL may occur several months to years after the initial remission; however, the majority of relapses occur within two years of initial treatment.

 Patients with relapsed NHL may be re-treated using drugs that are different from those administered for initial treatment.
-High-dose chemotherapy with stem cell transplantation however has been shown to produce better outcomes than re-treatment with conventional chemotherapy and CAR T cell therapy looks very promising but the results of the first trial comparing CAR T cells to ASCT found no difference in outcomes. .1-4
+High-dose chemotherapy with autologous stem cell transplantation (ASCT) however has been shown to produce better outcomes than re-treatment with conventional chemotherapy and CAR T cell therapy looks very promising but the results of the first trial comparing CAR T cells to ASCT found no difference in outcomes. .1-4

 More chemotherapy has been shown to kill more cancer cells in the treatment of patients with NHL.
 Since conventional doses of chemotherapy appear to cure some patients with NHL, some doctors believe that more intensive regimens that deliver chemotherapy more frequently and/or at higher doses may cure even more patients.
 However, high-dose chemotherapy kills critical red and white blood cells.
 To help rebuild the blood cells, patients commonly undergo an autologous stem cell transplant (ASCT) after high-dose therapy.
 An ASCT involves collecting the patients own stem cells, which are cells that grow into blood cells.
 The stem cells are collected prior to therapy and stored, then administered to the patient after high-dose therapy.